jncinlee/NLP-Clustering/README.md

 We could observe that by tagging each document (from providing tags), the result is greatly improved, and is best perform of the other two (5.401, or entropy 25.3 \<27.6 \< 29.8).
 With smaller TF-IDF matrix size but lower prediction error, it also better perform on Cluster 1&2.

 This tells us that the NLP process should be a major focus for improving clustering.
-Since I have some technical issue using ParZu package during the Stemming process, I believe this could largely improve the performance of clustering, and should be a key point.
+Since I have some technical issue using ParZu package during the Stemming process, I believe this could largely improve the performance of clustering, and should be a key point to solve the question.